Florida Lady Bird Deed Form – Summary

 Relationship of Lady Bird Deed Form to Warranty of Title

 Comparison of Florida Lady Bird Deeds to Life Estate Deeds

 A Florida lady bird deed form is a subcategory of life estate deed.
 Traditional life estate deeds also avoid probate, but they have a significant drawback: Once a traditional life estate deed is signed, the original owner cannot sell, mortgage, convey, gift, or otherwise terminate the remainder interest during his or her lifetime without the consent of the remainder beneficiaries.
 In other words, the original owner can’t change his or her mind without involving the future owners.
 Lady bird deeds avoid this problem by giving the original owner “enhanced” power to deal with the property without the consent of the remainder beneficiaries.

 Application of Florida Documentary Stamp Tax

-The Florida documentary stamp tax applies to transfers of real estate by deed.
+Although the Florida documentary stamp tax applies to transfers of real estate by deed, lady bird deeds escape taxation in most circumstances.
 The Florida Department of Revenue does not assess a full documentary stamp tax if the person who transfers the property is the same person that retains the life interest.
-Instead, the deed is only assessed a minimum documentary stamp tax at the time that the property is first conveyed.
+Instead, the deed is only assessed a minimum documentary stamp tax (usually $0.70) when the lady bird deed is filed.
 If the property is not sold by the date of the grantor’s death, it becomes subject to full documentary stamp taxes at that time.